Farrer & Co is synonymous with the highest quality legal advice and service.

 Diversity and inclusion enriches the culture of the firm and means that we are better positioned to continue to provide a first-class service to our clients.

-Our Head of Diversity and our Diversity & Inclusion Manager work with our Diversity Forum (made up of members from across the firm) to share ideas and work on projects and initiatives to improve the diversity of the talent we attract and retain and to support an inclusive environment.
+Our Diversity & Inclusion Partner and our Senior Diversity & Inclusion Manager work with our D&I Champions (made up of members from across the firm from each team and department) to share ideas and work on projects and initiatives to improve the diversity of the talent we attract and retain, and to support an inclusive environment.

 We recognise the benefits flexible working can provide to our people, our clients and our business.
 We work to ensure that flexible and smart working is an integral part of our culture.

 We have an active Working Parents network which meets regularly to share experiences and ideas.

 We are founding members of this network of mid-size law firms focused on support for lesbian, gay, bisexual and transgender (LGBT) employees.
 This inclusive group is open to anyone at the firm, both LGBT and allies.